wulfebw/Independent_Study/README.md

 Project Overview:
 -----------------
 In social signal processing and computational behavioral analysis, researchers incorporate a variety of feature types in their models for predicting information about people.
-For example, an audio feature of speech such as pitch can tell you fairly accurately if someone is stressed [0], and a dyadic feature like mutual eye contact can help tell you if people are friends [1]. <b>The goal of this project is to use a large variety of feature types (audio, visual, dyadic, network, and others) to predict the outcome of a negotiation situation between two people, and in doing so determine the impact these different feature types have on prediction accuracy of human decisions.</b> Audiovisual and outcome data was used for feature development.
+For example, an audio feature of speech such as pitch can tell you fairly accurately if someone is stressed [0], and a dyadic feature like mutual eye contact can help tell you if people are friends [1]. <b>The goal of this project is to use a large variety of feature types (audio, visual, dyadic, network, and others) to predict the outcome of an interaction between two people, and in doing so determine the impact these different feature types have on prediction accuracy of human decisions.</b> Audiovisual and outcome data was used for feature development.

 Concise Project Overview:
 -------------------------
 Q: What is this?

-A: A machine learning project.
-Specifically, one focused on social signal processing.
+A: A machine learning project focused on social signal processing.

 Q: What does this code do?

-A: It extracts a bunch of classification features.
-Some of it creates the model using sklearn.
+A: Mostly extracts features.

 Diarize.py:
 -----------
 In order to extract certain audio features, it's necessary to seperate an audio file of people speaking into segments of only one person speaking.
 This task is called speaker diarization and consists of the two subtasks of (1) speech recognition and (2) speaker recognition.
 The data used for this research had a lot of human background noise, which prevented the open-source speaker diarization software libraries I tried from working.
-The audio data used was collected from two non-colocated microphones, however, so I wrote <b>this script</b> that takes advantage of this situation to <b>perform a crude speaker diarization.</b>
+The audio data used was collected from two non-colocated microphones, however, so I wrote this script that takes advantage of this situation to <b>perform a crude speaker diarization.</b>

 LowLevelDescriptor.py (LLD):
 ----------------------------